What is a Latte?

 What is a latte?

 A latte or caffè latte is a milk coffee that boasts a silky layer of foam as a real highlight to the drink.
-A true latte will be made up of one or two shots of espresso, lots of steamed milk and a final, thin layer of frothed milk on top.
-These elements combined result in a perfectly balanced milky coffee that possesses an aesthetically pleasing look and an irresistible texture.
+A true latte will be made up of one or two shots of espresso, steamed milk and a final, thin layer of frothed milk on top.
+These elements combined result in a balanced milky coffee that possesses an aesthetically pleasing look and a smooth texture.

 Differences between a latte and cappuccino

 Despite the latte being such a popular choice, many often get it confused with a cappuccino as they’re both frothy coffees.
 They are very different drinks though as the latte is creamier, with espresso and steamed milk mixed together to create a more subtle taste.
 A cappuccino on the other hand is much stronger with equal parts steamed and foamed milk.
 It’s also customary in most places to serve a cappuccino with a dusting of chocolate on top.

 Answered your question to what is a latte?
 Indulge your thirst for knowledge and find out what a cortado is, next.

 FREQUENTLY ASKED QUESTIONS